 About our events

-Festival 2025 features world premieres and modern masterpieces, plus two must-see shows for you and your students.
+Welcome to Festival 2025 - featuring world premieres and modern masterpieces, plus two must-see shows for you and your students.
+School group booking is now open - reserve your tickets now with no deposit required.

 School and College groups, 10+ Mon - Fri